builderbill

 Dendrochronology

-In old timber framed buildings it is used to date the time that trees were felled, and so the construction date, by various methods including study of the annual growth rings and carbon dating.
+In old timber framed buildings it is used to date the time that trees were felled, and so the construction date, by a study of the annual growth rings.
+The pattern of annual rings in a core sample from the timber is compared to known dated samples on various databases.
+Far more accurate than carbon dating.

 a small cruck constructed building.